-A host ID is usually generated from an ethernet card MAC address.
-For node-locked licenses for most products, the hard disk volume number can be used instead of the MAC address but this is not recommended.
-For more information, see Host ID in Information required for a license on page 2-2.
+A host ID is usually generated from an Ethernet card MAC address.
+For more information, see Host ID in Information required for a license on page 3-4.

 For additional information on license rehosts, visit the ARM website and look in the Technical Support FAQs under Tool Licensing.